-After several years of living in a condo, my husband and I moved to a small house with a yard on Vancouver Island.
+After several years of living in a condo, my husband and I moved to a house with a yard on Vancouver Island.
 I was delighted to think about having a garden again.
 As we dug around the yard we realized that the soil was very poor and would need some work to get a vegetable garden going.
-I remembered a woman I knew when I lived in Hazelton, who always had a wondeful garden, telling me that if you want to get the soil going plant potatoes.
+I remembered a woman I knew when I lived in Hazelton.
+She always had a wonderful garden and told me that if you want to get the soil going, plant potatoes.
 So I trotted off to Seedy Saturday and bought a bag of mixed heritage potatoes.
 This prompted me to think about what might be the oldest heritage potatoes in BC.

 My research led me to Haida potatoes.
 Their cultivation has been documented on Haida Gwaii for at least 200 years.
 The potatoes became a major economic enterprise, sought after by traders as a welcome change from their monotonous diets and as a trade item with the coastal people for grease and smoked Eulachon.
 For example, the Chief Factor at Fort Simpson apparently reported in 1840 that the Fort acquired 1119 bushels of potatoes from Queen Charlotte Islands that arrived in 48 canoes.

 It is a bit of a mystery how the potato got to the islands.
 Different authors have speculated that perhaps potatoes came with the Spanish explorers in the late 1700s or were brought by European settlers.
 Another possibility is that Russian explorers and fur traders brought potatoes that they had obtained from their circumnavigation around South America.
 Then there were Alaska native stories about Tlingit and Haida travelers who were going down to South America in big canoes and brought potatoes north.
 Nancy Turner describes the Haida potato as having arrived on Haida Gwaii from Haida communities in Alaska, where it originally may have been obtained in trade from Pacific Islands such as Hawaii.